malbrain/ARTful/README.md

 ARTful radix tree preliminary version with initial support for inserts and finds only.

+Note:
+Please find a more recent version containing numerous bug fixes and that supports deletes at github.com/mlbrain/database.

 ARTfulkv.c:	initial version with a latch for every slot in the radix trie.

 ARTfulkv2.c: advanced multi-threaded version that only latches one slot per insert